reecetec/mlb_simulator/README.md

 - Additional models will be needed for lineup swaps, pitcher swaps, etc.
     - Can start with first 5 inning picks...

+- MlB analytics teams train pitchers where to throw based on batter weaknesses
+- Will need to adjust for this
+- up and comers are receptive, older players are not

 Project Organization
 ------------